Ramyadesineedi/Topic-modeling-and-sentiment-analysis-of-GameStop-tweets/README.md

 b.
 Data cleaning and exploratory data analysis:
 Data cleaning involved:
-- Removing punctuations, URLs, hyperlinks, emojis, stopwords and frequently appearing collection of words (ex: gamestop, gme, game, dont, like, ps5, xbox etc.)
+- Removing punctuations, URLs, hyperlinks, emojis, stopwords and frequently appearing collection of words (ex: gamestop, gme, game, don't, like, ps5, xbox etc.)
 - Making individual words from the sentences, lemmatization and creating a word corpus from all the sentences

 Exploratory data analysis: